georgegian2018/Research-Articles/sheet 1 to be send/electronics-14-01458-v2.md

 qn,m
 p
 λm (xm + jym) , (7)
 where qn,m is the (n, m)-th element of Q. Obviously, with (6) or (7), h follows the Jakes’ assumption, i.e., h ∼CN(0, J).
-This model yields a more accurate performance estimation;
-however, it is very difﬁcult to analyze the performance of FAS using (6) or (7) since the probability density function (PDF) and cumulative distribution function (CDF) usually result in expressions that involve N nested integrals, which are non- computable and thus mathematically intractable [92].
+This model yields a more accurate performance estimation; however, it is very difﬁcult to analyze the performance of FAS using (6) or (7) since the probability density function (PDF) and cumulative distribution function (CDF) usually result in expressions that involve N nested integrals, which are non-computable and thus mathematically intractable [92].
+Fortunately, [89], [92] have shown that the covariance ma-trix J of the channel vector h mainly focuses on a few largest eigenvalues if N is sufﬁciently large or W is small enough.
+2
-Fortunately, [89], [92] have shown that the covariance ma- trix J of the channel vector h mainly focuses on a few largest eigenvalues if N is sufﬁciently large or W is small enough.2 This makes it possible to approximate each channel coefﬁcient of hn by taking only ˆN ≪N eigenvalues into account.
-More concretely, the entry hn in (7) can be approximated by ˆhn =
+This makes it possible to approximate each channel coefﬁcient of hn by taking only ˆN ≪N eigenvalues into account.
+More concretely, the entry hn in (7) can be approximated by
+ˆhn =
 ˆ
 N